InstituteforDiseaseModeling/EMOD-Generic/README.md

 ### BroadcastCoordinatorEvent (generic)

 The **BroadcastCoordinatorEvent** coordinator class broadcasts the event you specify.
 This can be used with the campaign class, **SurveillanceEventCoordinator**, that can monitor and listen for events received from **BroadcastCoordinatorEvent** and then perform an action based on the broadcasted event.
-You can also use this for the reporting of the broadcasted events by setting the configuration parameters, **Report_Node_Event_Recorder** and **Report_Surveillance_Event_Recorder**, which listen to events to be recorded.
+You can also use this for the reporting of the broadcasted events by setting the configuraton parameters, **Report_Node_Event_Recorder** and **Report_Surveillance_Event_Recorder**, which listen to events to be recorded.

 ### BroadcastNodeEvent (generic)

 The **BroadcastNodeEvent** coordinator class broadcasts node events.
 This can be used with the campaign class, **SurveillanceEventCoordinator**, that can monitor and listen for events received from **BroadcastNodeEvent** and then perform an action based on the broadcasted event.
-You can also use this for the reporting of the broadcasted events by setting the configuration parameters, **Report_Node_Event_Recorder** and **Report_Surveillance_Event_Recorder**, which listen to events to be recorded.
+You can also use this for the reporting of the broadcasted events by setting the configuraton parameters, **Report_Node_Event_Recorder** and **Report_Surveillance_Event_Recorder**, which listen to events to be recorded.

 ### DelayEventCoordinator (generic)

 The **DelayEventCoordinator** coordinator class insert delays into coordinator event chains.
 This campaign event is typically used with **BroadcastCoordinatorEvent** to broadcast events after the delays.

 ### SurveillanceEventCoordinator (generic)

 The **SurveillanceEventCoordinator** coordinator class listens for and detects events happening and then responds with broadcasted events when a threshold has been met.
 This campaign event is typically used with other classes, such as **BroadcastCoordinatorEvent**, **TriggeredEventCoordinator**, and **DelayEventCoordinator**.

 ### TriggeredEventCoordinator (generic)